kate-chalmers/OECS-Scorecard-Scraper/README.md

 This github repository hosts the web scraper used to collect the data to be fed into the [OECS Scorecard](https://cds-tools.shinyapps.io/OECS-scorecard/).

-Data inputs are needed for the following indicators:
+There are two indicators that have not been automated, which are the following indicators:
 1. Value added per formal employee (EC$)
 2. Formal employment-population ratio, 15+ (%)